-- (1) Unless otherwise prescribed, credit meters shall normally be read at intervals of one month and the fixed or minimum tariff due in terms of the tariff shall be assessed accordingly.
+- (1) Unless otherwise prescribed, credit meters shall normally be read at intervals of one month and the fixed or minimum cost due in terms of the tariff structure shall be assessed accordingly.
 The municipality shall not be obliged to effect any adjustments to such tariff. - (2) If for any reason the credit meter cannot be read, the municipality may render an estimated account.
 The electrical energy consumed shall be adjusted in a subsequent account in accordance with the electrical energy actually consumed. - (3) When a consumer vacates a property and a final reading of the meter is not possible, an estimation of the consumption may be made and the final account rendered accordingly. - (4) If a special reading of the meter is desired by a consumer, this may be obtained upon payment of the prescribed tariff. - (5) If any calculating, reading or metering error is discovered in respect of any account rendered to a consumer, the error shall be corrected in subsequent accounts.

-Any such correction shall only apply in respect of accounts for a period of 6 months preceding the date on which the error in the accounts was discovered, and shall be based on the actual tariffs applicable during the period.
-The application of this section does not prevent a consumer from claiming back overpayment for any longer period where the consumer is able to prove the claim in the normal legal process.
+- (6) Any such correction shall only apply in respect of accounts for a period of six months preceding the date on which the error in the accounts was discovered, and shall be based on the actual tariffs applicable during the period. - (7) The application of this section does not prevent a consumer from claiming back overpayment for any longer period.